solmingming/Qubit_research/final/Readme.md

 * the dataset path is correctly set,
 * all required packages are installed,
 * feature extraction is completed,
+* M-FIG construction is completed,
 * Block-QAOA feature selection is executed,
+* classifier training is completed,
 * and final model evaluation is printed.

 ---